-Net income attributable to common shareholder for the quarter ended December 31, 2023 of \$181 million is comparable to the prior year.
+Net income attributable to common shareholders for the quarter ended December 31, 2023 of \$181 million is an increase of \$3 million, or 1.7%, from the prior year.
 Significant influences on net income included:

-- higher revenues, net of purchased power,9 primarily resulting from: - · higher average monthly peak demand and energy consumption; and - · OEB-approved 2023 transmission rates; partially offset by - regulatory adjustments, including the recognition of CDM revenues in the prior year following receipt of the JRAP Decision and higher earnings sharing in the current period; - higher OM&A costs primarily resulting from higher work program expenditures, partially offset by lower corporate support costs: - higher financing charges primarily due to higher weighted-average interest rates and higher volume of long-term debt; - higher depreciation, amortization and asset removal costs primarily due to gains on the disposal of fixed assets recognized during in the prior year, as well as higher depreciation resulting from the growth in capital assets as the Company continues to place new assets in-service, consistent with its ongoing capital investment program; and - · lower income tax expense primarily resulting from higher deductible timing differences compared to the prior year.
+- higher revenues, net of purchased power,9 primarily resulting from: - · higher average monthly peak demand and energy consumption; and - OEB-approved 2023 transmission rates; partially offset by - regulatory adjustments, including the recognition of CDM revenues in the prior year following receipt of the JRAP Decision and higher earnings sharing in the current period; - higher OM&A costs primarily resulting from higher work program expenditures, partially offset by lower corporate support costs; - higher financing charges primarily due to higher weighted-average interest rates and higher volume of long-term debt; - higher depreciation, amortization and asset removal costs primarily due to gains on the disposal of fixed assets recognized during in the prior year, as well as higher depreciation resulting from the growth in capital assets as the Company continues to place new assets in-service, consistent with its ongoing capital investment program; and - lower income tax expense primarily resulting from higher deductible timing differences compared to the prior year.